gameforce/puppet-core/README.md

 ###puppet-core:
+  This repo shows how to build a puppet infra

-  TODO: Add steps to install puppet
+###Steps to install puppet
+  `yum install puppetserver`

 ###Install razor-server package and dependencies:
   `yum install -y razor-server`